CamiloSteenen/smart-host/README.md

 This repository contains placeholder modules with minimal functionality.

+## Dependency Management

+Project dependencies are listed in two places:

+* `pyproject.toml` - used when packaging the library or installing via tools that support PEP 621.
+* `requirements.txt` - provides pinned versions for local development and CI environments.

+The two files contain the same base dependencies, but `requirements.txt` pins exact versions to ensure reproducible installs.

 ## Running the API

 Install dependencies and start the FastAPI app (example using Uvicorn).
 Since